veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦  }                                                                                                                                                                      ¦
 ¦                                                                                                                                                                         ¦
 ¦  if (videoPacketType == VideoPacketType.SequenceStart) {                                                                                                                ¦
+¦    if (videoFourCc == VideoFourCc.Vp8) {                                                                                                                                ¦
+¦      // body contains a VP8 configuration record to start the sequence                                                                                                  ¦
+¦      vp8Header = [VPCodecConfigurationRecord]                                                                                                                           ¦
+¦    }                                                                                                                                                                    ¦
+¦                                                                                                                                                                         ¦
 ¦    if (videoFourCc == VideoFourCc.Vp9) {                                                                                                                                ¦
-¦      // body contains a configuration record to start the sequence                                                                                                      ¦
+¦      // body contains a VP9 configuration record to start the sequence                                                                                                  ¦
 ¦      vp9Header = [VPCodecConfigurationRecord]                                                                                                                           ¦
 ¦    }                                                                                                                                                                    ¦
 ¦                                                                                                                                                                         ¦